Lyman Hall: Death and legacy

-Lyman Hall is memorialized in Georgia where Hall County, Georgia, bears his name; and in Connecticut, his native state, where the town of Wallingford honored him by naming a high school after its distinguished native son.
+Hall is memorialized in Georgia where Hall County, Georgia, bears his name; and in Connecticut, his native state, where the town of Wallingford honored him by naming a high school after its distinguished native son.
 Elementary schools in Liberty County, Georgia, and in Hall County, Georgia, are also named for him.
 Signers Monument, a granite obelisk in front of the courthouse in Augusta, Georgia, memorializes Hall along with Button Gwinnett and George Walton as Georgians who signed the Declaration of Independence.
 His remains were re-interred there in 1848 after being exhumed from his original grave on his plantation in Burke County.